Filing a complaint

 - Names of witnesses (if available), an explanation of what they observed, and how to reach them;

 - Supporting documentation/evidence of the misconduct, including any documentation of meetings with the student regarding prior misconduct; and

 - Your name and contact information.
 Anonymous complaints will not be acted upon.

-Once you have all of this information, send your written submission to the Student Conduct Officer via the online system, external link.
+Once you have all of this information, send your written submission to the Student Conduct Officer via the online system, external link, opens in new window.